 At first I thought I was just walking along famous Barceloneta beach and only later when I checked the map I realized I had passed at least 7 beaches.
 Yep, I walked them ALL, but it was really worth it.
 There is also a very nice part in modern architecture style and fancy bars around Port Olimpic.
 So it just doesn’t get boring at any point.
 I was too tired to walk so I took the red line again towards the Gothic Quarter to see Picasso Museum.
 The entrance fee is 11 € per adult (or reduced 7€).

 I am not sure where the Gothic Quarter ends but if you head north towards Placa de Catalunya (one of the main squares) you will soon spot the top of the magnificent Barcelona Cathedral, which was built around 15th century.
 The building is simply brilliant.
 As is the rest of the city all the way from famous La Rambla Street, the magnet for all tourists, to Casa Batlló and La Pedrera, another 2 Gaudi’s masterpieces.
 Just make sure you take a map because you can easily get lost in those narrow streets of the old city center.

-So there you go, I hope you got an idea what Barcelona is all about.
+So there you go, I hope you got an idea “how to visit Barcelona”.
 You can check the rest of the photos in my Facebook album.
-As far as the food is concerned, you have to try the paella (some kind of risotto with chicken and seafood, spiced with yellow…) and tapas, small snack bites which you can grab on any corner.
-Oh and Spanish olives are great as well.
+As far as the food is concerned, you have to try the paella (some kind of risotto with chicken and seafood, spiced with yellow…) spanish olives and tapas, small snack bites which you can grab on any corner.
 And have I mentioned sangria, the sweet red wine with chopped fruit and a sip of brandy?
 If you like these kind of drinks and can’t say no to “just one more”, I suggest you wait with them until the evening, when the streets of Barcelona cool off.
 And start the night tour which I will leave to your imagination.